coffee-2go/android-app/README.md

 - [ ] 15.
 As a user, I want to see how many calories I consume per time period.

-- [ ] 16.
+- [x] 16.
 As a user, I want to see a map with my current location and the coffee shop stores around me.

 - [ ] 17.
 As a user, I want to see the loyalty points I have accumulated.

+- [x] 18.
+As a user, I want to select the time of pick up from a specific location.